 This lemon garlic roast chicken is packed with flavor, super juicy, and crispy on the outside.
 Seasoned with rosemary, garlic, and brined overnight, this might be the best-roasted chicken recipe you’ll find.

-I kid you not, this lemon garlic chicken was the most tender and juicy roast chicken I’ve ever made.
-I brined it overnight and make sure to take it out as soon as the thermometer read 165 F. I didn’t mind that the chicken had an uneven color.
-I’d rather have a tender and juicy chicken rather than a beautifully golden dry chicken.
+This roasted chicken was the most tender and juicy chicken recipe I’ve ever made.
+I brined it overnight and made sure to take it out as soon as the thermometer read 165 F.

 Lemon Garlic Roast Chicken

 - 6 1/2 cups water

 - 2 lemons

 - In a large pot combine 6 cups water and kosher salt.

 - Rinse and pat dry the chicken.